A Simply Amazing Opportunity for all Aspiring Medical Professionals in the USA & Canada!

 - Visit the Livingstone– the tourist capital of Zambia and home to the mighty Victoria Falls.

-Wednesday, June 14 through Tuesday June 27th: Clinical Shadowing
+Thursday, June 14 through to Wednesday June 27th: Clinical Shadowing

 Mainly at Levy Mwanawasa’s hospital: Contact: Prof. John S Kachimba MD, Consultant Urological Surgeon & Medical Superintendent, Levy Mwanawasa General Hospital.
 Honorary Lecturer in Urology, Department of Surgery, University of Zambia School of Medicine, P. O. Box 50263 Ridgeway, Lusaka, Zambia, Tel: +260 211 285 462, Mobile: +260 977 776 108, +260 966 62 1100.